-- Oral warning delivered to the faculty member by the Dean, department chair, committee chair, or Provost (later documented in writing);

-- Written warning from any of the above;
+- Written warning from any of the above.

-- Denial of merit-based increase;
+- Denial of merit-based increase.

-- Unpaid leave;
+- Unpaid leave.

 - Suspension (with or without pay).

 The affected faculty member is to have a full and fair opportunity to rebut any evidence and arguments presented, to present evidence on that member's own behalf, and to defend that member's right against any change in status.